-Small Closet Ideas: Maximize Your Closet Space
+Small Closet Ideas: Maximise Your Closet Space

-Small closet organization ideas
+Small closet organisation ideas

-Now, chances are that even after you’ve sorted out the clothes, shoes, and accessories that you want to donate and throw out, you’ll still have some trouble optimizing your small closet.
+Now, chances are that even after you’ve sorted out the clothes, shoes, and accessories that you want to donate and throw out, you’ll still have some trouble optimising your small closet.
 Not to worry!
 The next small closet ideas are sure to bring you closer to the closet of your dreams.

 Small closet storage ideas

 After you’ve determined what you want to actually have in your closet, you’ll need to figure out the best way to store the items in there.
 Most closets will already come with a clothes rack, but chances are that won’t be nearly enough to accommodate all of the clothes you want to keep in your closet.
 Have a look and check out which parts of your closet aren’t being currently used.
 Usually, there’s still plenty of empty wall space as well as some room on the very top and of course on the floor.
 If your small closet has a door, you might be able to take advantage of that space as well, and install an over-the-door shoe rack or some hooks to hang accessories.